 When the dead guy was caught snoring in his casket

-Frank Vallelonga Jr., who's father's real life journey through the south with concert pianist Don Shirley is told in the movie, "Green Book" talked about his father's "acting" role, that as Carmine Lupertazzi on "The Sopranos."
+Frank Vallelonga Jr., whose father's real life journey through the south with concert pianist Don Shirley is told in the movie, "Green Book," talked about his father's "acting" role, that as Carmine Lupertazzi on "The Sopranos."

 Vallelonga, a street kid born in the Bronx and moved to Paramus who was a former bouncer at the Copa and took the job of driving Shirley through the south.
 He later became an actor changing his name to Tony Lipp.